-During this course Estonian algae was used as a resource for novel material development.
-Students were asked to pick algae and seaweed from different locations to generate an understanding of available local materials.
-It was then analysed with an expert and the findings were mapped as available material from Estonian waters.
+During this course algae was used as a resource for novel material development.
+Students were asked to source algae and seaweed in different locations in Estonia to generate an understanding of its availability.
+It was then analysed with an algae expert and the findings were mapped as potential material resource of Estonian waters.

 After two months of workshops, research, experimentations and concept developments, five different material proposals were made.